All posts

 Software ecosystemXero US, QuickBooks US, doolaFreeAgent (UK), Zoho Books (India), DATEV (Germany)

-Running a business between the US and China, I maintained two completely separate accounting systems for years — one in USD for US tax purposes, one in CNY for Chinese compliance.
-The same revenue appeared in both books at different amounts because the exchange rate at the time of each transaction differed from the rate at year-end reconciliation.
-Trying to consolidate them into one system created more problems than it solved.
-The parallel-books approach is less elegant but structurally sound.
+I ran AirPop across the US and China for years with two completely separate accounting systems — USD for US tax, CNY for Chinese compliance.
+The same revenue appeared in both books at different amounts because transaction-date exchange rates never matched year-end reconciliation rates.
+I tried consolidating into one system once.
+It created more problems than it solved.
+Two books is less elegant, but it works.

 The two sides of cross-border bookkeeping